Taoist immortals have left behind a magic spell for freedom:

-In water blows the wind of Xun ☴.
+In water the wind of Xun ☴ blows.

-and absorbs the virtue of Kun ☷.
+In Heaven one returns to Earth and absorbs the virtue of Kun ☷.

-The land that is nowhere, that is the true abode
+The land that is nowhere, that is the true abode.

 Turning around the light is only a general term.
-The further the work advances, the more the Golden Flower blooms, and the subtler the method of turning around the light becomes.
+The further the work advances, the more the Golden Flower blooms, and the subtler the method of ‘turning around the light’ becomes.
 Previously one controlled the inside from the outside; now one abides in the center and controls the outside.
 Before, the assistant administered for the master; now one promulgates policy for the master.
 The situation is now totally reversed.

 When you want to enter quietude, first tune and concentrate body and mind, so that you are at ease and in peace.
-Let go of the ten thousand entanglements, so that nothing whatsoever hangs on your mind, and the heavenly mind takes its rightful place in the center.
+Let go of the ten thousand entanglements, so that nothing whatsoever clings to your mind, and the heavenly mind takes its rightful place in the center.
 Then lower your eyelids as if you received a holy edict, like a minister summoned to appear before the emperor.

 Ordinarily, when people let their eyes and ears pursue things, they get stirred up, only to stop when things are gone.
 This activity and rest are all subjects, but the heavenly ruler becomes their slave.
 This is living with demons.
 But if now in all activity and rest you abide in heaven while in the midst of humanity, the heavenly ruler is then the real human being.
 When it moves, you move with it; the movement is the root of heaven.
-When it is at rest, you rest with it; the rest is the moon cavern.
+When it is at rest, you rest with it; the quietude is the moon cavern.
 Even when it alternates movement and rest for no clear reason, just go along with it.
 When it rises and sinks, rise and sink with it.
 That is what is called leisurely going to and from between the Root of Heaven and the Moon Cavern.

 凡人一视一听，耳目逐物而动，物去则已，此之动静，全是民庶，而天君反随之役，是尝与鬼居矣。今则一动一静，皆与人居，天君乃真人也。彼动即与之俱动，动则天根; 静则与之俱静，静则月窟。静动无端，亦与之为静动无端; 休息上下，亦与之为休息上下，所谓天根月窟闲来往也。